Our VAT service will support your business in any VAT number relate issues throughout European Union law.

 - Businesses that can’t register for VAT because their activities are exempt

 - Public bodies

 Distance selling only involves goods, not services.
-When a business registered for VAT in one EU country sells and delivers goods to someone in another EU country who isn’t, and doesn’t have to be, registered for VAT.
+When a business registered for VAT accounting in one EU country sells and delivers goods to someone in another EU country who isn’t, and doesn’t have to be, registered for VAT.

 By doing this you will register for VAT and create a VAT online account or a Government Gateway account.
 You need this to submit your VAT Returns to HM Revenue and Customs (HMRC).